leighsmith/midisport-macos/README.md

 Installation instructions
 -------------------------
-1. Decompress the tarball to produce the package MIDISPORT.pkg.
+1. Download the package MIDISPORT.pkg.

 2. Double-Click the .pkg package, and follow the standard installation operation to install the plugin.
 When prompted for authorization to install the plugin, enter an